Every year has its rough patches and yeah, 2016 was no different. Actually, it would seem that 2016 was the year of all of the tests…

 Every morning we have a few moments of head scratching time – I scratch his head, he does not scratch mine…though I’m hoping we can train his thumbs to do some work 😉

 We miss Emma every single day and when we’re in the backyard I always look to see her stone.
 I mean, heck, Chiker sometimes gets called Emma.
-One of the best parts about how all of this worked out is that Chiks was born right around the same time that Emma came down with lymphoma, so I like to think that he was meant to be with us since he was put into the adoption center the same morning we went to South Lake Animal League 🙂
+One of the best parts about how all of this worked out is that Chiks was born right around the same time that Emma came down with lymphoma, so I like to think that he was meant to be with us since he was put into the adoption center the same morning we went to see the kitties 🙂

 I am so glad we have this little stinker in our lives, though I keep saying that we adopted a small bobcat…